- Which company has the cheapest car insurance in Wyoming for a bad driving record?

 | USAA | $1,230 | $1,840 |

-The cheapest Wyoming insurer for bad credit is American National, with rates averaging $1,177 per year or $98 per month.
-The good news is that drivers with bad credit can still get affordable auto insurance.
+The cheapest Wyoming insurer for bad credit is American National, with rates averaging $1,177 annually or $98 monthly.
+Fortunately, drivers with bad credit can still find affordable auto insurance.

 | Company | Annual premium for good credit | Annual premium for bad credit |